cagrisayir/game-hub/README.md

 # game-hub

-You can access fineshed website on: https://gamehub.cagrisayir.dev/
+You can access the finished website at: https://gamehub.cagrisayir.dev/